Training Opportunities for

 - Learn to form diagnostic impressions and make treatment recommendations based on initial assessment

 - Gain in-depth understanding of functions and modes of DBT by

-o Participating in a weekly DBT consultation team meeting
+- Participating in weekly DBT consultation team meeting

 - Receive weekly supervision from a registered psychologist

-- Writing integrated reports (depending on clinic needs and clinician interest)
+- Writing integrated reports (depending on clinical needs and clinician interest)

-A minimum of a one-year commitment is required (a longer term committment is preferred).
+Length of Practicum: A minimum of a one-year commitment is required.
+Longer term preferred.

-Trainees with a master degree will be reimbursed for direct clinical service.
+Trainees will be paid $30 per hour for direct clinical service.

-If interested, please submit a letter of interest, CV, and 2 letters of recommendation to Dr. Debbie Leung (firstname.lastname@example.org).
+If interested, please submit a letter of interest, CV, and 2 letters of recommendation from clinical supervisors to Dr. Leung (email@example.com)

 Our clinic typically follows the practicum application timeline set forth by UBC and SFU.
-For 2023, the deadline and notifcation dates are as follow:
+For 2024, the deadline and notifcation dates are as follows: